 Science and scientific temper are the pillars on which the material development, prosperity and cultural well-being of the Indian people rest.

 ‘India March for Science’, as an integral part of the global March for Science is an earnest endeavour to celebrate science to underscore the importance of cultivating scientific temper, and also to resist the attempts to propagate superstitious beliefs.

-- Stop propagation of unscientific, obscurantist ideas, and develop scientific temper, human values and spirit of inquiry in conformity with Article 51A of the Constitution.
+- Stop propagation of unscientific and obscurantist ideas, and develop scientific temper in conformity with Article 51A of the Constitution.

-- Allocate at least 10% of the Central Budget and 30% of State budgets to education.
+- Allocate at least 10% of Central Budget and 30% of State Budget to education

-- Ensure that at least 3% of the country’s GDP is used to support scientific and technological research.
+- Spend at least 3% of the country’s GDP on scientific, technological, and social science research.